Home » Flu Vaccination Service

 Unfortunately, this is one of the myths associated with flu vaccination and is completely untrue.
 If anything the vaccine should strengthen your immune system particularly when it comes to fighting of the flu.

-The Flu Vaccine is usually delivered to pharmacies around the middle to end of September each year.
+The Flu Vaccine is usually delivered to pharmacies around the middle of September each year.

 The Quatrivalent inactivated Influenza injection is given usually into the shoulder in Pregnancy to protect both the mother and the baby against the Flu